MohammedAnsary/Octabot/README.md

 "Meeting customer requirements through innovative solutions."

 ### About Us
-Octabot is a startup company that will shine very soon in the market.
+Octabot is a software startup company that will shine very soon in the market.
 Our first project will be...

 | **The Founders** |
 | -----------------------|